 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at http://www.w3.org/TR/.

-This document was published by the Tracking Protection Working Group as a Working Draft on 25 November 2014.
+This document was published by the Tracking Protection Working Group as a Last Call Working Draft on 14 July 2015.
 This document is intended to become a W3C Recommendation.
 If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).
+All comments are publicly archived; if you have not used W3C mailing lists in the past, you will need to approve archiving (instructions are sent via email auto-reply) before your comments will be distributed.
+The Last Call period ends 07 October 2015.
 All comments are welcome.

 This document was produced by a group operating under the 5 February 2004 W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.